top of page

 However, Conservation lac Brome believes that the washing of all boats that access the lake must become an obligation by municipal by-law regardless of the access used.
 This is done in several lakes in Quebec.

-Movement of motor boats
+Circulation of motor boats

 Motor boat traffic has impacts on lake bottom sediments, shoreline erosion and sensitive aquatic species or invasive aquatic plants.